ginstrom/paladin-novel/manuscript/chapter-06.md

 The warmth in his chest pulsed gently, like a second heartbeat.

 "Hope," he whispered to the darkness, tasting the word like something foreign.
-"Well, Alanyi, if you've chosen a fool, at least you've chosen one who knows he's a fool."
+"Well, if I'm a fool to believe in hope then at least I know I'm a fool."

-Somewhere in the ruins, wind sighed through broken stone, carrying what might have been laughter—or perhaps just the echo of his own bitter amusement.
+Somewhere in the ruins, wind sighed through broken stone, carrying what might have been laughter—or perhaps just the echo of his own wry amusement.

-But the warmth remained, and with it, the growing certainty that his path had changed in ways he was only beginning to understand.
+But the warmth remained until sleep finally took him.